 The event was held at Quest, Inc., the largest nonprofit service provider for individuals with developmental disabilities in Central Florida.
 A total of 20 students participated, 10 from the physical therapy program and 10 from the medical school.
 The morning began with an introduction from the director of Quest, Inc., and included an overview of the patient population and the lack of advocacy and understanding regarding this population by health care professionals.
 The students then divided into teams, 1 from each discipline, and were introduced to a Quest client.
 Each pair conducted a 60 minute neurological exam on their “patient,” and later shared their experiences in a joint group discussion.

 Lisa Barkley, a faculty member with the College of Medicine, and Jennifer Tucker led the group discussion which incorporated the four pillars of interprofessional practice: values, roles and responsibilities, interprofessional communication, and team work.
 The students were highly engaged and shared how valuable their collaborative experience was in understanding more about the roles of other health professionals in patient care.
 Results from the study will eventually be shared with faculty of both programs.
 The College of Medicine and the Doctor of Physical Therapy Program are currently exploring future interprofessional experiences for students.

-If you are interested in learning more about Quest and the work they do for individuals with developmental and intellectual disabilities, visit their website at: http://questinc.org.
+Learn more about Quest and the work they do for individuals with developmental and intellectual disabilities.